Rickymtl/license-plate-recognition/README.md

 # alphanumeric
 This directory contains the dataset I put together for the detection CNN

+# detect_segment.py
+the code for license plate detection and segmentation.

 # helper.py
 Modified code from pytorch tutorial for display of CNN prediction output